-And there you have it, five waterfalls near Vancouver.
+And there you have it, the five best waterfalls near Vancouver.
 All of which require very little effort to get to.
 If you don’t have a car or a friend with a car, you can always rent a car in Vancouver for the day.

 Not only are waterfalls beautiful, but spending time in nature is also very healing.
 If you haven’t heard of forest bathing, check out this post for 5 benefits of forest bathing.
 How many have you been to or would like to visit?
 Be sure to pin this post for your future road trips around British Columbia!

 Got a comment on this article?
 Join the conversation on Facebook, Instagram, or Twitter and share your thoughts!